 This is a consequence applied with students whose behaviour is disruptive and interferes with the teaching and learning of other students or presents a health and safety risk.
-This may be for a short time (an after school detention will be set for this by the subject member of staff) or for periods up to 2/3 weeks.
+This may be for a short time such as a single lesson (an after school detention will be set for this by the subject member of staff) or for periods up to 2/3 weeks for a specific subject.
 Parents/carers will be informed of any withdrawal from a particular subject which lasts for more than a week.